Wheels564/android_device_motorola_xt907_jbbl/README.md

-Device configuration for the Motorola Droid Razr HD (smq-vzw)
+Device configuration for the Motorola Droid Razr M (smq-vzw)
 ===============================

 Copyright 2015 - The CyanogenMod Project